cronkitedata/dj/docs/_assignments/02-calls-for-service.md

 ### Grids

 Some, but not all, of the calls for service are located in the Phoenix police department's grid system.
 But it's less useful than you'd think -- if a crime falls on a border, they don't assign a grid.
 This is really unfortunate for anyone trying to work with this geographically.
-For example, if a call comes from Central Avenue, it won't be included in a grid.
+This happens most frequently when the call went to an intersection rather than an address, and that intersection was on a grid border.

 That said, understanding the grids will will help you if you want to narrow your work to one neighborhood or area using filters or find high-crime areas.
 I have inquired about getting an electronic copy of the grid map, but for now think of it as a checkerboard overlaid on top of Phoenix.